-CTS has involved community and parents in the development of its mission, vision, parent policy and compact.
-This policy was developed in 2001 and exists in the Consolidated School Reform Plan for 2019-2024.
+CTS has involved community and parents in the development of its mission, vision, parent policy, and compact.
+This policy was developed in 2001 and exists in the Plan 4 Learning 2025-2026.
 The policy is reviewed every year for updates and/or changes along with the parent-student-school compact, the overall family and community involvement and support program.
-A process will be put into place where input will be solicited every year from parents and community.
+A process will be put into place where input will be solicited every year from parents and the community.